chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 With just our input parameters and a couple lines of code, we can get on our way tracing our curves and generating stunning visualizations letting `spyrograph` abstract away the underlying math and implementation details

-On top of hypotrochoids and epitrochoids, we also define special cases of these curves such as `Hypocycloid`'s, `Epicycloid`'s, `Deltoid`'s, and `Astroid`'s for explicit clarity on different models we're exploring
+On top of hypotrochoids and epitrochoids, we also define special cases of these curves such as the

+- `Hypocycloid`,
+- `Epicycloid`
+- `Deltoid`
+- and the `Astroid`

+for explicit, object-oriented models that are clean, flexible, and ready for programming against

 ## Conclusion